Deliverability

 Why stop sending if hard bounce emails don’t exist?

 Because it would hurt your sender reputation if we did!
 Sending to an email that doesn’t exist to Gmail tells them that you might not be a legitimate sender, and in turn, makes you look like a spammer.
-Whether you’re seeing a lot of hard bounces with a triggered transactional email campaign or in your latest email marketing campaign, it’s best to cut them out entirely.
+Whether you’re seeing a lot of hard bounces with triggered transactional email messages or in your latest email marketing campaign, it’s best to cut them out entirely.

 To accomplish this, all you have to do is clean those bad addresses from your email list.
 List hygiene can be accomplished with just about any email validations service, but we’re quite partial to ours (plus, it just got a major facelift — win).